 As a Google user, it's clear from the search results what is an ad and what is organic.
 The ads are always marked as "Ad" as you can see highlighted in green in the image above.

 The differences between SEM and SEO

-How does SEM work?
+How does SEM work in practice?

-Quality Score (Google Ads)
+Quality score (Google Ads)

 When should you work with SEM?

-There are almost always reasons to work with SEM but it can be costly and stops working when you stop paying.
+There are almost always reasons to work with SEM, but it can be costly and stops working when you stop paying.